arvinpaulhgapuz/portfolio/02-incident-response/02-incident-response-README.md

 ## Overview

 This case covers the part of SOC work that happens *after* detection: deciding what matters, tracking it through to resolution, and writing it up clearly enough that another analyst could pick up the case cold.
-Findings from the [CASE-001 Splunk dashboard work](../01-splunk-siem-monitoring/screenshots/SPLUNK_Enterprise_Dashboard_README.md) fed directly into this workflow.
+Findings from the ['CASE-001 Splunk Dashboard Work'](../01-splunk-siem-monitoring/screenshots/SPLUNK_Enterprise_Dashboard_README.md) fed directly into this workflow.

 ## Workflow